top of page

 Tanisi, Tawow! /Hello, Welcome!

-We offer psychological and counselling services for Indigenous, BIPOC, and Non-Indigenous people.
-We provide services to all communities and populations residing in Alberta with locations in Edmonton, Calgary, and Enoch, and through online formats.
+We offer psychological and counselling services for Indigenous, BIPOC, and non-Indigenous individuals.
+Our services are available to all communities and populations across Alberta, with locations in Edmonton and Calgary, as well as through secure online platforms.

 Our Services